Sonic-DE/.github/README.md

 ## Reporting bugs

-Please use [Sonic De's issue tracker](https://github.com/Sonic-DE/kwin-x11-sonic/issues) and report your issue.
+Please use the issue tracker in the appropriate repository to report your issue.